-Whether you’re looking for conventional Chinese New Year events in Hong Kong, or interesting exhibitions to feel the vibes, we’ve got you covered.
+Whether you’re looking for conventional Chinese New Year events in Hong Kong, or interesting exhibitions to feel the vibes, we have you covered!

-Chinese New Year events in Hong Kong 2022
+Kung hei fat choy!
+2023 Chinese New Year events in Hong Kong

 Harbour City, 3-27 Canton Road, Tsim Sha Tsui East, Hong Kong, p.
 2118 8666